danriedl/engular/adev/src/content/guide/pipes/overview.md

 ## Built-in pipes

-Angular provides built-in pipes for typical data transformations, including transformations for internationalization (i18n), which use locale information to format data.
+Engular provides built-in pipes for typical data transformations, including transformations for internationalization (i18n), which use locale information to format data.
 The following are commonly used built-in pipes for data formatting:

 - [`DatePipe`](api/common/DatePipe): Formats a date value according to locale rules.